snowflakedb/snowpark-python/perf/README.md

 ## Key findings
 1. Generally, when data grows large, `Session.createDataFrame` is slow in uploading data to Snowflake DB.
 We need to find good alternative ways to the users, or fine tune the performance.
-2. Infer schema shouldn't be used on any large dataset.
+2. Infer-schema shouldn't be used on any large dataset.
 But it's cool for small dataset.
 It's worth looking into opportunities to improve when we have time.
+3. Even with explicit schema, it takes 1000 seconds to upload 200,000 rows * 1000 columns to SnowflakeDB. python-connector may have parameters to boost this performance.
+Need to try later.
-3. `DataFrame.toPandas()` is really fast. `.collect()` is several times slower for large dataset but it still not bad acceptable performance.
+4. `DataFrame.toPandas()` is really fast. `.collect()` is several times slower for large dataset but it still not bad acceptable performance.